Hey supermoms around the world. We all deserve self care for busy moms time but I get it.

 Get your excersize

-An excuse i used to tell myself was
+An excuse I used to tell myself was:

 “I just don’t have time.”

 That resulted in a lot of weight gain, muscle loss, me getting colds and getting the flu.
 It was not fun and I knew I needed a change.
 I’m not saying you have to become a fitness guru, but it is important to do something everyday.
+Exercise is a very important part of self care for busy moms.

 Your physical health is very important.
 Healthy body, healthy mind.